4dn-dcic/tibanna/docs/installation.rst

 To only run workflows using Tibanna, you need a regular user credentials.

-Once you have the user credentials, we can add that information to the local machine using ``aws configure``.
+Once you have the user credentials, we can add that information to the local machine using ``awscli`` or by manually creating two files in ``~/.aws``.
 Tibanna uses this information to know that you have the permission to deploy to your AWS account.

 ::

+    # first install awscli - see below if this fails
+    pip install awscli

+    # configure AWS credentials and config through awscli
     aws configure